idealista/prom2teams/README.md

 $ prom2teams
 ```

+### Production

-For production environments you should prefer using a WSGI server.
-You can launch instead:
+For production environments you should prefer using a WSGI server. [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)
+dependency is installed for an easy usage.
+Some considerations must be taken to use it:

+The binary `prom2teams_uwsgi` launches the app using the uwsgi server.
+Due to some incompatibilities with [wheel](https://github.com/pypa/wheel)
+you must install `prom2teams` using `sudo pip install --no-binary :all: prom2teams` (https://github.com/pypa/wheel/issues/92)

 ```bash
 $ prom2teams_uwsgi <path to uwsgi ini config>